Pindi Chole Recipe – Why this Punjabi dish is a staple in my kitchen

 How to make Pindi Chole Recipe

-There are two ways to make this recipe.
+There are two ways to make a hearty Pindi Chole.
 One is using dried chickpeas.
 And the other with canned chickpeas.

-Dried Chickpeas – When you use dried chickpeas, there is a certain amount of soaking that needs to be done before you can cook the chickpeas.
-This is done to break down some of the tough fiber that naturally is present in chickpeas.
-The softening of the chickpeas also helps cook it faster.
+Dried Chickpeas – These require soaking in advance, usually overnight.
+This helps break down some of the tough fiber that is naturally present in chickpeas.
+The softening of the chickpeas also helps cook them faster.

 Canned Chickpeas – With canned chickpeas, I drain the liquid from the can and give the chickpeas a quick rinse making sure not to over rinse.
-This helps retain the nutritional value and it also leaves my mind to rest knowing that slimy water is not in there! (of course, I know this water is great for some recipes)
+This helps retain the nutritional value and it also leaves my mind to rest knowing that slimy water is not in there!
+(But did you know you could totally use that slimy water, called Aquafaba, in place of eggs in many baking recipes?)

-Baking Soda – Another tip is to add baking soda.
+Baking Soda – Another tip when making Pindi Chole is to add baking soda.
 Baking soda helps break the chickpea further.
 This is especially great if your chickpeas are old.
-Old chickpeas tend to take longer to cook and in some cases are inedible.
+Old chickpeas tend to take longer to cook and, in some cases, are inedible.

 Pindi Chole Recipe | Chole Masala Recipe